gerard-kanters/stopspam.sh/README.md

 Stops spammers from flooding your mail or accessing your site with a single firewall rule.
-It takes about 2MB of memory and has no measurable impact on performance.
+It takes about 2MB of memory if you use the 90 days list and has no measurable impact on performance.

-This script downloads a list of 150.000 known spammers to add to your firewall (iptables).
-Normally this would make iptables slow and therefore your site as well.
+The default version of the script downloads a list of 150.000 known spammers to add to your firewall (iptables).
+Maximum is about 560.000 users but needs considerable time processing.
+Normally adding so much rules would make iptables slow and therefore your site as well.
 I used ipset http://ipset.netfilter.org/ipset.man.html to create the list and add a single iptables rule to match the set.

 The script is made for Centos/Redhat but can be easily adapted for other Linux distro's.
 Just change the line to reload iptables.